ShrikantaMazumder/ShrikantaMazumder/README.md

 Hello there 👋

-I’m Shrikanta, a backend engineer, creative coder and self-proclaimed developer who specializes in Flutter, iOS and Node.JS.
-I make it my mission to develop applications that run blazing fast.
+I’m Shrikanta, a backend engineer, self-proclaimed developer and tring to feel Backend technologies, Cloud, Sytem Design by heart.
+Always to not to miss DSA learning everyday.

 Want to know more about me?
 [Check out my portfolio.](http://shrikantamazumder.com/)